saveoursecrets/sdk/doc/sync.md

 1) Private endpoints require a signature from the account signing key.
 2) Restricted endpoints require a signature from the account signing key and a signature from a trusted device.

+The data to be signed for each request is either the request body or if no request body exists the path of the URL (without any query parameters).

 TODO: define bearer token authorization format.

 ## Reference Implementation